 Customer Service: Available But Not Great Ratings

 Gerber Life customers who need assistance can contact the company by phone, email, or fax (for those who still have machines).
 The company can be reached by phone at 1-800-704-2180 between 8 a.m. and 7 p.m.
-(Eastern) Monday through Friday or on Saturday between 9 a.m. and 5 p.m.
+ET Monday through Friday or on Saturday between 9 a.m. and 5 p.m.
+ET.
 The company’s fax number is 231-928-3078, and customers can contact Gerber via email through the company’s website.

 Customers who need to file a claim can’t do so online but can contact the company via phone or email to start the process.

-Customer Satisfaction: Not What It Should Be
+Customer Satisfaction: Could Be Better

 Financial Strength: Not Backed by Nestle